tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/API integration/Payments-API-Argentina.md

 {{< /tabs >}}

 ### Charge
 Use this method to perform a one-step flow, namely a charge.
-In this step, both steps of the two-step flow are combined in a single transaction and the funds are transferred from the customers account to your PayU account once they have been approved:
+In this step, both steps of the two-step flow are combined in a single transaction and the funds are transferred from the customers account to your PayU account once they have been approved.

 The following are the request and response bodies for this transaction type.